Battle of Salamis: Background

 Initially the 'congress' agreed to defend the narrow Vale of Tempe, on the borders of Thessaly, and thereby block Xerxes's advance.
 However, once there, they were warned by Alexander I of Macedon that the vale could be bypassed through the pass by the modern village of Sarantaporo, and that the army of Xerxes was overwhelming, so the Greeks retreated.
 Shortly afterward, they received the news that Xerxes had crossed the Hellespont.
 A second strategy was therefore adopted by the allies.
 The route to southern Greece (Boeotia, Attica and the Peloponnese) would require the army of Xerxes to travel through the very narrow pass of Thermopylae.
 This could easily be blocked by the Greek hoplites, despite the overwhelming numbers of Persians.
 Furthermore, to prevent the Persians bypassing Thermopylae by sea, the Athenian and allied navies could block the straits of Artemisium.
 This dual strategy was adopted by the congress.
 However, the Peloponnesian cities made fall-back plans to defend the Isthmus of Corinth should it come to it, whilst the women and children of Athens had been evacuated en masse to the Peloponnesian city of Troezen.

-Famously, the much smaller Greek army held the pass of Thermopylae against the Persians for three days before being outflanked by a mountain path.
+Famously, the much smaller Greek army led by the Spartan king Leonidas held the pass of Thermopylae against the Persians for three days before being outflanked by a mountain path.
 Much of the Greek army retreated, before the Spartans and Thespians who had continued to block the pass were surrounded and killed.
 The simultaneous Battle of Artemisium was up to that point a stalemate; however, when news of Thermopylae reached them, the Allied fleet also retreated, since holding the straits of Artemisium was now a moot point.